gbLw1/microservices/README.md

 ## Messaging

 You can check the [Messaging.md](./docs/Messaging.md) file to understand how **asynchronous** and **synchronous** messaging works in the microservices architecture.

+## K8S Development process

+You can check the [K8S README.md](./K8S/README.md) file to understand the development process of deploying the application to Kubernetes.